 NUC University - Florida Technical College has seven campus locations for the convenience of its students.
 All locations contain computer facilities, classrooms and administrative offices.
-However, not all programs are available at each campus.
-For information regarding the availability of programs and courses offered at each campus, please contact the campus admissions office.
+However, not all programs are

 The Orlando campus is located at 12900 Challenger Parkway, Orlando, FL 32826.
 This campus is located in a new 43,000 square foot building containing medical assistant labs, computer facilities, classrooms, a student lounge, auditorium/theater and administrative offices.
 Centrally located, this campus is within minutes of both downtown Orlando and Winter Park.
 Restaurants, shopping centers, and ample housing accommodations are within easy access of the campus.
 For more information, call (407) 447-7300.